Harshvacharya/Jumping-Arrows/README.md

 ## Features
 - Visual representation of the game using the tkinter library.
-- Arrows change color to indicate valid or invalid moves.
 - Option to reset the game and start again.

 ## Acknowledgments